danstonedev/pt-ehr-simulator/README.md

 2. Run: `ptStore.forceReloadCases()`
 3. Refresh the page

-This clears the storage adapter cache (browser storage) and reloads cases from the manifest.
+This clears the local cache (browser storage) and reloads cases from the manifest.

-## 📁 Project Structure
+## 📁 Project Structure (high level)

 ```text
 app/  ← single source of truth for the site